Elizabeth Warren Is The Ninth-Most Unpopular Senator, And This Is Why [Opinion]

 Warren isn’t the absolute most unpopular Democratic senator though.
 There are still a few Democratic senators even less favorable in their ratings than Senator Warren.

-Democrats in power should take note that these unpopular Democratic senators all have a few things in common: Their own constituencies wanted a President Bernie Sanders.
+Democrats in power should take note that these unpopular Democratic senators all have a few things in common: their own constituencies wanted a President Bernie Sanders.
 They endorsed Hillary Clinton over Bernie Sanders during the primary season or earlier.
 Last, but certainly not least, they were superdelegates.

 Michigan’s Democratic Senator Debbie Stabenow is even less popular than Warren.
 Stabenow heavily supported Hillary Clinton’s presidential run right from the start.